The Famous Perk increases a characters COM permanently by 4 points and is not considered a bonus.

 Revoke can be finessed twice, to remove one round from the casting time.

-Enchantments such as runes and weapon charm can only collectively be stacked to the power stat of the material being enchanted. (i.e. a weapon with three power can have 2 weapon charms and a rune of sharpness)
+Enchantments such as runes and weapon charm can only collectively be stacked to the power stat of the material being enchanted. (i.e. a weapon with three power can have 2 weapon charms and a rune of elements)

 Rewards (including experience points) MUST ONLY be granted on games where all club members have been informed of, and reasonable efforts have been made to include all local members.
 Town actions where access is limited are not an appropriate time to reward players.

 Driving skill is base 100 CSE,it is base non-background so everyone buys it at triple.